-The murder mystery is interrupted as the story returns to subplot of John Bathís writerís block.
+The murder mystery is suddenly interrupted as the story returns to the subplot of John Bathís writerís block.
 He is still obsessed with his first book, Breakfast at the Schumannís, which he feels he has never equaled.
-In that work he had already tied together his lifelong themes, and never so tightly and purely.
-Each work after Schumann appeared as a kind of pastiche of disjointed themes: dead parents, broken families, and literally broken peopleódismemberment featuring in nearly all of his novels alongside the obligatory rape or two.
+In that work he had already tied together his lifelong themes, and never again so tightly and purely.
+Each work after Schumann appeared as a kind of pastiche of disjointed themes: dead parents, broken families, and literally broken peopleódismemberment featuring in nearly all of his novels alongside the semi-obligatory rape or two.

-So John can no longer work on his sunset opus, The Vienna Circus Rape, set in fin de siŤcle Vienna, and featuring a pre-Interpretation of Dreams Sigmund Freud.† Bath is stuck on the key scene where Sigmund and his wife, Martha, have a domestic spat.
+So John can no longer work on his sunset opus, The Vienna Circus Rape, set in fin de siŤcle Vienna and featuring a pre-Interpretation of Dreams Sigmund Freud.
+Bath is stuck on the key scene where Sigmund and his wife, Martha, have a domestic spat.
 Martha attacks Sigmund with a menorah, nearly poking out both his eyesóan incident which purportedly has a seminal impact on Freudís theories.